Push-forwards of Chow groups of smooth ample divisors: Introduction

 In \S \ref{Incltheta}, our aim is to verify the bounds given in Theorem \ref{thmL} when $D$ is the Theta divisor, on the Jacobian of a smooth projective curve.
 It is well-known that $\Theta$ is an ample divisor on $J(C)$.
+We state it here, as follows.

 Let $C$ be a smooth projective curve of genus $g$ and let $\Th$ denote a Theta divisor inside the Jacobian $J(C)$ of $C$.
 Denote the inclusion $j: \Theta \hookrightarrow J(C)$.